vorSherer/code-201-prework/prework/mac/2_homebrew.md

 ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/install/master/install)"
 ```

-**TIP:** Be sure to agree when asked to install the **XCode Command Line Tools**.
-This takes about 30 minutes to download and install on average.

 ### Update Homebrew

 If you've previously installed Homebrew, now's a good time to update it by running the following command.